picosonic/bbc-fdc/tools/README.md

  * `-o` Specify output file, with one of the following extensions (.rfi, .dfi, .scp, .ssd, .sdd, .dsd, .ddd, .fsd, .td0, .img, .adf)
  * `-spidiv` Specify SPI clock divider to adjust sample rate (one of 16,32,64)
  * `-r` Specify number of retries per track when less than expected sectors are found (not in .rfi, .dfi, .scp or .raw)
- * `-sort` Sort sectors in diskstore prior to writing image
+ * `-sort` Sort sectors in diskstore by logical sector prior to writing image
  * `-summary` Present a summary of operations once complete
  * `-l` Show a layout diagram of where sectors were found upon the disk surface for each track/side
  * `-sectors` Expected sector count (e.g. 16 for Solidisk / Watford double density DFS)